|

 89. duffel

-a large cylindrical bag of heavy cloth; for carrying personal belongings
+a large cylindrical bag of heavy cloth

 90. duffle

-a large cylindrical bag of heavy cloth; for carrying personal belongings
+a large cylindrical bag of heavy cloth

 91. dungaree

-a coarse durable twill-weave cotton fabric
+a coarse durable cotton fabric used to make jeans

 92. durable